 Fun and Unique Things to do in Tucson this Weekend

-Want the inside scoop about the Best Things to do in Tucson?
+Want the inside scoop about the BEST Fun Things to do in Tucson?
 This is it!
 These are the gems, not the chains.
-Our local favorite off the beaten path recommendations for visitors and guests to Tucson Arizona from locals that love our city.
-Check out our personal take on the 10 best things to do in Tucson.
+Our local favorite off-the-beaten-path recommendations for visitors and guests from locals that love our city.
+Check out our personal take on the best things to do in Tucson.

 BEST THING TO DO...

 Carnival of Illusion: An Intimate Evening of MAGIC, MYSTERY and OOOH LA LA!
 STEP RIGHT UP and get ready to Laugh, Have Fun, and Celebrate a magical night out with Carnival of Illusion!
 This top-rated attraction is "Revitalizing Magic" by blending their international theme with all the charms of a Vaudeville-inspired roadshow.
 Join the thousands of guests who celebrated magical Date-Nights, Anniversaries, Holidays, and Special Nights Out.
-This is a Must-See for tourists and armchair travelers alike.
+Called the "Best Show in Tucson", this is a Must-See for tourists and armchair travelers alike.
 Carnival of Illusion is Magic, Mystery, and OOOH La La!

 Fun Nightlife Things to Do...